el3um4s/strani-anelli-blog/_posts/2022/2022-12-30-js-tips-03-greatest-common-divisor/2022-12-30-js-tips-03-greatest-common-divisor.md

   - typescript
 ---

 The problem today is related to mathematics.
 Specifically, it is about finding the greatest common divisor of two positive integers.
-In mathematics, the greatest common divisor of two integers `a` and `b`, which are not both equal to zero, is denoted by `MCD(a,b)` and is the largest natural number by which both can be divided.
+In mathematics, the greatest common divisor of two integers `a` and `b`, which are not both equal to zero, is denoted by `GCD(a,b)` and is the largest natural number by which both can be divided.

 ### The Problem: Greatest Common Divisor